 Given the greater reliance of the proposed case-mix classification on resident characteristics that are relatively stable over a resident's SNF stay, CMS is proposing to reduce the number of MDS assessments that providers are required to complete.
-Specifically, CMS is proposing to use the 5-day SNF PPS scheduled assessment to classify a resident under the PDPM model for the entirety of a resident's Part A SNF stay, with an optional Interim Payment Assessment (IPA) (similar to the current significant change assessment) available for use at the provider's discretion, and a required Discharge Assessment as the only other assessments.
+Specifically, CMS is proposing to use the 5-day SNF PPS scheduled assessment to classify a resident under the PDPM model for the entirety of a resident's Part A SNF stay, with an Interim Payment Assessment (IPA) (similar to the current significant change assessment) and Discharge Assessment as the only other required assessments.

 The IPA would be used to reclassify a resident from the initial classification determined by the 5-day assessment.
-In the proposed rule CMS envisioned it as a requirement when there was a change in the resident's first tier classification criteria (for any component) that resulted in a payment change AND that the change is such that the resident is not expected to return to their original clinical status within 14 days.
-In the final rule, CMS accepts stakeholder suggestions to simplify the IPA and deems it to be an optional assessment allowing providers to determine their own criteria for when an IPA is completed.
-As a result, proposed payment penalties related to a provider's failure to meet IPA requirements no longer apply.
-The Assessment Reference Date (ARD) of the IPA will be the date that a provider chooses to complete the IPA and payment changes based on the IPA will begin on the ARD.
-Figure 17 summarizes the PDPM PPS assessments.
-CMS notes that none of these changes to PPS assessments change any requirements that derive from the Omnibus Budget Reconciliation Act of 1987 (OBRA 87), which establishes requirements for all nursing home resident assessments, regardless of payer.
+It would be required when there is a change in the resident's first tier classification criteria (for any component) that would result in a payment change AND that the change is such that the resident is not expected to return to their original clinical status within 14 days.
+CMS proposes that the Assessment Reference Date (ARD) for the IPA be no later than 14 days after the change that triggers the IPA is identified.
+Figure 17 summarizes the proposed assessments.